 In the frame of the DFG funded TRR 142 "Tailored Nonlinear Photonics", pico-second pulse generating integrated circuits based on the 130nm SiGe:C BiCMOS technology by IHP Frankfurt Oder, Germany, were designed combining CMOS with high frequency heterojunction bipolar transistors.
 These circuits can be triggered using slower nanosecond edge pulse input.
-15 ps rise time and 3 ps pulse width has been achieved in such circuits.
-These circuits also allow for pulse width tenability and amplitude control.
-Currently, such chips are being used to perform ultrafast coherent phase control experiments in quantum dots.
+15 ps rise time and 3 ps pulse width have been achieved in such circuits.
+These circuits also allow for the tuning of pulse width and amplitude.
+Fabricated chips were used to perform ultrafast coherent phase control experiments in quantum dots.